 Here’s a list of common tourist attractions and some righteous alternatives on the same continent:

-Instead of Machu Picchu, why not try Torres Del Paine?
+Instead of Machu Picchu, why not try the Chalten Massif?

 Spectacular, incredible, captivating – Machu Picchu is all these and more.
 Unfortunately, the “and more” segment of that sentence equates to crowded, expensive and tacky.
 If you like standing around in lines, you’ll love the place.
 A day-trip to MP allows an unrivalled queuing experience with a lengths, breadths and speeds to rival any theme-park on Earth.
 Best of all, you’ll have some 5000 new friends to share these hours of excitement with.

 As astounding as Machu Picchu may be as a feat of human engineering, what it really amounts to is a pile of well-placed rocks.
-But if you want to see South America’s best rocks, you’d better head to Torres Del Paine.
-Whilst not devoid of humanity, the trekking circuits are off the charts and the views are outstanding… if the weather clears.
-For those who prefer vertical adventures, there is plenty of granite with difficulties ranging from “me on a good day” to “Alex Lowe on crack”.
+But if you want to see South America’s best rocks, you’d better head to El Chalten.
+Whilst not devoid of humanity, the trekking circuits are wonderful and the views are outstanding… if the weather clears.
+For those who prefer vertical adventures, there is plenty of sport climbing, bouldering, and oodles of alpine granite with difficulties ranging from “me on a good day” to “Alex Lowe on crack”.

 Instead of New York City, why not try City of Rocks, Idaho?